Reflecting back: 8:00am, December 10, 2004

 Let me say this to you today, as well.

-Whatever your big dream - wherever you feel afraid or not quite up to the task, here is what is what I know about you... you can do hard things.
-This (paying off debt, setting aside money for investment, growing the business, writing the book, creating the program, making the ask...) is not the hardest thing you will ever do in your life.
+Whatever your big dream - wherever you feel afraid or not quite up to the task, here is what I know about you... you can do hard things.
+This (saying no, speaking up, paying off debt, living into your values, growing the business, writing the book, creating the program, making the ask...) is not the hardest thing you will ever do in your life.
 Not by a long shot.

 You.
 Can.
 Do.
 Hard.
 Things.